 - Responded to an email that needed a longer response

-Even though I wasn’t looking forward to the Power Hour, after it was over, I felt like I’d really taken a lot of annoying stuff off my plate.
-It helped me to better focus on more important things.
+Even though I wasn't looking forward to the Power Hour, after it was over, I felt like I'd really taken a lot of annoying stuff off my plate.

 Depending on your situation, you might have a lot of ideas for things to do during a Power Hour, or you might only be able to think of a few things.